ECB policymakers say can do more if needed

 Last week, the ECB lowered its deposit rate - that it offers for holdings banks’ cash overnight - to -0.1 percent.
 It cut its main refinancing rate to 0.15 percent, and the marginal lending rate - or emergency borrowing rate - to 0.40 percent.

-Asked whether he expected the ECB to launch such a program, Fuest told German financial daily Handelsblatt: “Yes, I see the probability for this at 95 percent.”
+Asked whether he expected the ECB to launch such a programme, Fuest told German financial daily Handelsblatt: “Yes, I see the probability for this at 95 percent.”

 QE would make sense to avert the risk of slipping into a deflationary spiral, he said, adding that he saw no danger of this happening at the moment.